Decriminalizing Homelessness in Oregon

 Do I sleep in the park and violate the camping ban, or do I trespass onto private property?
 Where can I go to the bathroom?
-Where can I set my stuff down without attracting attention from police?
+Where can I set my stuff down without attracting attention from the police?

 Homelessness and housing are a growing problem in Oregon.

-Oregon has seen the third highest increase in homelessness nationwide, according to the Department of Housing and Urban Development (HUD).
+Oregon has seen the third-highest increase in homelessness nationwide, according to the Department of Housing and Urban Development (HUD).
 In 2015, HUD counted 13,100 adults and children experiencing homelessness in Oregon.
-Of those Oregonians experiencing homelessness, HUD found one-in-ten was a military veteran, one-in-seven was identified as having a serious mental illness, one-in-five reported being a victim of domestic violence, and nearly one-in-three were families.
+Of those Oregonians experiencing homelessness, HUD found one in ten was a military veteran, one in seven was identified as having a serious mental illness, one in five reported being a victim of domestic violence, and nearly one-in-three were families.

 And the numbers are likely even larger than the HUD count reveals.
 For example, the Oregon Department of Education counted 21,340 K-12 students who experienced homelessness at some point in the 2015-16 academic year.
 The HUD count also does not capture people who are “couch surfing” or temporarily living with friends or relatives.

 Criminalizing homelessness will not solve Oregon’s housing crisis.